 As envisioned, the multipurpose nature of the proposed HDC has the potential to bring a number of added benefits, including: creation of valuable jobs in the desert region that could help limit the number of vehicle miles traveled into the Los Angeles basin for work; establish the potential for creation of inland ports along the HDC that would provide needed congestion relief for the region; and stimulate the development of green energy strategies for surrounding land uses and infrastructure.

 The environmental clearance (CEQA and NEPA) for the project was completed and certified in June 2016.
 The project is "shovel ready".
 Please see the

 Chairman Robert Lovingood, Supervisor, San Bernardino County First District

 Vice Chair Kathryn Barger, Supervisor, Los Angeles County Fifth District

 Board Member Dave Perry, Deputy Los Angeles County Fifth District

 Board Member Raj Malhi, Council Member, City of Lancaster

-Board Member Scott Nassif, Council Member, Town of Apple Valley
+Board Member Scott Nassif, Mayor Pro Tem, Town of Apple Valley